 17.11.12.
 Steel mesh fence cordon.
 Demolition site & post quake EPIC Innovation shed, Tuam St / Manchester St

 CCDU boss Isaacs announced revamping of CBD roads, lots of cycleways & walkways.
-St Asaph St & Tuam St would be one-ways with widening of Manchester St & Tuam St. Kilmore St & Salisbury St would be two-ways, as traffic was less.
-A 30km/h speed limit would be imposed in the CBD.
-(Post quakes, that CCDU road plan would not be strictly followed, resulting in CBD roading cockups, like widened pavements & cycle lanes obstructing parking & lane widths.)
+St Asaph St & Tuam St would be one-ways with widening of Manchester St & Tuam St. Kilmore St & Salisbury St would be two-ways.
+A 30km/h speed limit would be imposed in the CBD!
+(Post quakes, that CCDU road plan would not be strictly followed, Salisbury St would be two-way & Kilmore St would be one-way.
+There would be CBD roading cock-ups, like widened footpaths & cycle-lanes obstructing parking & lane widths In Manchester St & St Asaph St.)

-Colombo St / Cathedral Sq, NZDF checkpoint: "I bet Prince Charles & Camilla are in the red zone," I said.
-"Instead of the usual 2 checkpoint soldiers, there are 3 soldiers".
-A senior cop drove out of the red zone & chatted to a checkpoint soldier.
+Colombo St / Cathedral Sq, NZDF-checkpoint: "I bet Prince Charles & Camilla are in the red-zone," I said.
+"Instead of the usual two checkpoint soldiers, there are now three soldiers".
+We saw a senior cop who drove out of the red zone, then chatted to a checkpoint soldier.
 We awaited royalty.

 17.11.12.
 STOP.
 Steel mesh fence cordon.
 Colombo St / Gloucester St crossing view, NZDF checkpoint by abandoned Christ Church Cathedral, Cathedral Sq, S red zone

-Gloucester St: 4 motorbike, royal escort cops arrived & blocked Gloucester St traffic, then goons in flash cars whizzed out of the red zone.
+Gloucester St: Four motorbike-riding, royal escort cops arrived, blocking Gloucester St traffic, then goons in flash cars whizzed out of the red-zone.
 We didn't see Charles & Camilla then, but a soldier told us they were in the high van with dark windows which had just passed.
-So Charles & Camilla were given a special tour of the CBD, but citizens who'd endured quakes were banned, doffing their caps at the blue-light brigade.
-Little did we know, Charles & Camilla would be crowned king & queen, May 2023.
+Charles & Camilla were given a special tour of the CBD, but citizens who'd endured quakes were banned, doffing their caps at the blue-light brigade.
+Charles & Camilla would be crowned king & queen in May 2023.

 17.11.12.
 Orange, plastic, road cones.
 Steel mesh fence cordon.
 Police escort, Charles & Camilla royal visit, Colombo St / Gloucester St crossing, by Cathedral Sq, NZDF checkpoint, S red zone

-Cashel Mall: At Restart Cashel Mall we looked at the Oxford Tce dance platform, where dancers practised next to Rekindle's reclaimed wood furniture exhibit.
+Cashel Mall: At Restart Cashel Mall we looked at the Oxford Tce dance-platform where dancers practised next to Rekindle's reclaimed wood furniture exhibit.
 Later Charles & Camilla danced with locals there.
-Rekindle poster:
+A Rekindle poster:

 Rekindle's mission is